Irish-Jane-Alvarez/Irish-Jane-Alvarez/README.md

 - 👋 Hi, I’m @Irish-Jane-Alvarez
-- 👀 I’m interested in programming
+- 👀 I’m interested in Computer Programming
 - 🌱 I’m currently learning Python and Html
--  Having skills in Python, C++, visual studio
+-  Having skills in Python, C++, Visual Basic.net
-- Database: Sql Server
+- Database: MySQL and Access
-- 💞️ I’m looking to collaborate on...
-- 📫 You can message me at 21-37545@g.batstate-u.edu.ph
+- 📫 You can reach me through my facebook account @Arishaa07 or through my email account alvarezirishjane07@gmail.com
 -
 <!---
 Irish-Jane-Alvarez/Irish-Jane-Alvarez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.